ayedo/jooq-modelator/README.md

         // The plugin labels the containers it creates, and uses
         // the following labelkey as key to do so.
-        // Should normally be left to the default labelKey = 'ch.ayedo.jooqmodelator.tag' // Not required This is the default
+        // Should normally be left to the default labelKey = 'ch.ayedo.jooqmodelator.tag' // Not required.
+This is the default

         // HEALTH CHECK RELATED CONFIGURATION